vinay1668/myclgapp/README.md

 ![pr27](https://user-images.githubusercontent.com/68241977/167243563-0bd86c80-90fd-4efb-a612-71a3cca59a52.png)

 One can comment on any particular post or you can even give comment to a comment ( a subcomment).
-I implemented 2 Dimensional commenting system.( Initially I wanted to implement it using Tress where there is a multiple nesting of comments i.e., you can give comment to any comment even to sub comment.
+I implemented 2 Dimensional commenting system.( Initially I wanted to implement it using Trees where there is a multiple nesting of comments i.e., you can give comment to any comment even to sub comment.
 This kind of feature is most common on forums).
 One can upvote or downvote any comment just like in posts.

 ### One to One chat